jhonatantft/resume/README.md

 - **Python** - Used mainly to collect and parse data to our database.
 For example: **(XML, CSV, API)** to an specific **JSON schema**
 - **PHP** - No framework - Search engine.
 - Docker, Sass, HTML, CSS, babel, gulp, github, gitlab, shell scripts, CORS

+**Frontend Developer** -  [Dataclick](https://dataclick.com.br/) - February 2016 - May 2017
+> The company has a service for football clubs fan management.
+If you are a fan you can have a entrance card that you pay monthly or annually.
+Then you can watch your team at the stadium at any time.
+- **Javascript**, **VueJs**, **HTML**, **CSS**, **Sass**, **bootstrap** and **Laravel** are the mainly stack.
+- I was the one responsible for building and updating the current project and all web applications (front)
+- Work with backend developers to develop expert HTML/CSS/Javascript solutions.
+- Semantic ui, gulp, webpack, jquery, ECMAScript 6, bitbucket.